15 Things to Do in Edenton, North Carolina

 Short description of activity:

 The Edenton State Historic Site is a landmark that offers a glimpse into the town’s storied past.
-The site includes historic homes, gardens, and the courthouse, showcasing Edenton’s role in the American Revolution and early colonial history.
+The site includes historic homes, gardens, and the courthouse, and for those planning a broader itinerary, there are also many things to do in North Carolina (NC) that highlight the state’s rich colonial heritage.

 Pros: